 The solution being used by these forward-thinking manufacturers is Poka, a comprehensive platform that combines a digital knowledge base with communication, issues management, and other critical capabilities so workers can learn new skills, trouble-shoot problems and share ideas directly from their workstations.

 Building the Case for Change and Prioritizing Your KPIs

 For some lucky plant managers, the value of investing in worker performance support was so obvious, they didn’t have to create a formal business case to justify the investment.

-This is something you see and you know it will give you value, says a Plant Manager at ABB.
+This is something you see and you know it will give you value, says a Plant Manager at an electrical installation company.